-Table 3: Small Scale Housing Site discount
+Table 3 Small Scale Housing Site discount

-- 3.14.
-These discounted rates do not apply where one or more of the following criteria apply: - 1.
-The site lies within a landholding that has been subdivided; - 2.
+3.14.
+These discounted rates do not apply where one or more of the following criteria apply:

+- 1. The site lies within a landholding that has been subdivided; - 2.
 The site lies within land allocated for housing purposes in the LDP; or - 3.
-Where additional home(s) are added to a wider housing site that already has planning permission. - 3.15.
+Where additional home(s) are added to a wider housing site that already has planning permission.

+- 3.15.
 Eligibility for a small scale housing site discount will be determined by the Council based on the above criteria.
 To inform this assessment, developers may be required to provide a plan identifying the extent of their entire land holding and the original landholding at the time of any historic planning permission. - 3.16.
-Where an application is made for fewerthan four homes, a legal agreement may be required to ensure that any further residential development on the site or landholding makes an appropriate contribution.
+The wider development potential of the site will also be informed by the indicative housing capacity set for allocated sites.
+For non-allocated (windfall) sites, this will be informed by the existing settlement pattern/prevailing housing densities in the locality, as well as any site development constraints. - 3.17.
+Where an application is made for less than four homes, a legal agreement may be required to ensure that any further residential development on the site or landholding makes an appropriate contribution.

-- 3.17.
+- 3.18.
 The following types of development are exempt from school and ECC contributions: - Affordable homes Where the tenure of the development mitigates against the provision of developer contributions.
-This applies to developments that are exclusively affordable in nature, the developer is a Registered Social Landlord (RSL), and the affordable housing element sought under policy RES2: Affordable Housing, of a private development. - Tourist accommodation - Which is not likely to be suitable for permanent residential accommodation.
+This applies to developments that are exclusively affordable in nature, the developer is a Registered Social Landlord (RSL), and the affordable housing element sought under RES2: Affordable Housing, of a private development. - One bedroom dwellings Where it is clear that no additional rooms could be used as bedrooms. - o Tourist accommodation Which is not likely to be suitable for permanent residential accommodation.
 Proposals will be assessed based on design and layout with consideration being given to the requirement for an onsite management office, communal facilities including parking and recycling, limited plot separation and removal of permitted development rights to avoid the creation of private garden ground.
-All other forms of tourist accommodation which are suitable for permanent residential occupation will be treated the same as any other form of residential home and will not be exempt. - Residential institutions - i.e. residential care home, hospital, residential school, college or training centre, prison, etc.

-- Sheltered housing - provided for people who require occasional support and assistance from a resident warden. - Student accommodation or houses in multiple occupation (HMOs) With occupancy restrictions, secured by title or planning condition. - 3.18.
+All other forms of tourist accommodation which are suitable for permanent residential occupation will be treated the same as any other form of residential home and will not be exempt. - Residential institutions - i.e. residential care home, hospital, residential school, college or training centre, prison, etc. - Sheltered housing - provided for people who require occasional support and assistance from a resident warden. - Student accommodation or houses in multiple occupation (HMOs) With occupancy restrictions, secured by title or planning condition. - 3.19.
 Developers seeking an exemption should discuss this with the Council at the earliest possible opportunity.